-Evidently if we prefer our viscera poorly cooked we can swallow eggs that hatch within our intestines into worm-like bloodsucking parasites that burrow out through the intestinal wall and then migrate throughout the body.
+Evidently, if we prefer our viscera poorly cooked, we can swallow eggs that hatch in our intestines into wormlike, bloodsucking parasites that burrow out through the intestinal wall, and then migrate throughout our body.
 Rarely, they can tunnel into the eye.
-And when they say tongue worm in human eye, they mean like literally swimming around inside the eyeball, and yes, they’ve got video:
+And when they say tongue worm in human eye, they mean like literally swimming around inside the eyeball.
+And yes, they’ve got video.

 To see any graphs, charts, graphics, images, and quotes to which Dr. Greger may be referring, watch the above video.
 This is just an approximation of the audio contributed by Serena